ktangsali/physicsnemo-sym/docs/user_guide/intermediate/adding_stl_files.rst

 .. note::
    This tutorial assumes that you have completed tutorial :ref:`Introductory Example` and have familiarized yourself with the basics of the PhysicsNeMo Sym APIs.
-Additionally, to use the modules described in this tutorial, make sure your system satisfies the requirements for SDF library (:ref:`system_requirements`).

    For the interior sampling to work, ensure that the STL geometry is watertight.
 This requirement is not necessary for sampling